seedcode/dayback-extensions-library/salesforce-client/README.md

 # Salesforce Client Library (for Canvas Apps & Salesforce Connect)

-When building on top of the **DayBack Salesforce Canvas App**, or **Salesforce Connect**, this helper library lets you work with Salesforce records with a unified client that speaks SOQL and Apex in both environments.
-Drop it into an `On Startup` app action and you're good to go: the library auto-detects where it's running, handles Salesforce authentication when needed, and gives you consistent responses and errors so you can focus on building your app, not DayBack's internal plumbing.
+This helper library lets you work with Salesforce records with a unified client that speaks SOQL and Apex in both the **DayBack Canvas App** and **Salesforce Connect** environments.
+Drop it into an `On Startup` app action and you're good to go: the library auto-detects where it's running, handles Salesforce Connect authentication when needed, and gives you consistent responses and errors so you can focus on building your app, not DayBack's internal plumbing.

 ### Benefits of this Library